D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 ![input_data_process](./image/intermediate/input_data_process.png)

 The data layouts shown in the above figure include NCHW and NHWC, where N represents the number, C represents the channel, H represents the height, and W represents the width.
 The two different layouts reflect different memory access characteristics.
 NHWC is more commonly used in TensorFlow models, while NCHW is used in Caffe.
-The Horizon processor does not restrict the use of data layouts, but there are two requirements: first, `input_layout_train` must be consistent with the data layout of the original model; second, prepare the data with the data layout consistent with `input_layout_rt` on the processor, as the correct data layout is the basis for successful data parsing.
+The D-Robotics processor does not restrict the use of data layouts, but there are two requirements: first, `input_layout_train` must be consistent with the data layout of the original model; second, prepare the data with the data layout consistent with `input_layout_rt` on the processor, as the correct data layout is the basis for successful data parsing.

 The model conversion tool will automatically add data conversion nodes based on the data formats specified by `input_type_rt` and `input_type_train`.
-According to Horizon's actual usage experience, not all possible type combinations are needed.
+According to D-Robotics's actual usage experience, not all possible type combinations are needed.
 To prevent misuse, we only provide a few fixed type combinations, as shown in the table below:

 | `input_type_train` \\ `input_type_rt` | nv12 | yuv444 | rgb | bgr | gray | featuremap |
 |------------------------------------|------|--------|-----|-----|------|------------|